-On 4 October 2022, at Palazzo delle Esposizioni, the Day, on the opening day of the Sustainable Development Festival 2022 promoted by Asvis (Italian opportunity for an exchange of views between FS Board and Managers and stakeholders from academia, useful suggestions, remarks and reflections for dealing with rapidly evolving scenarios.
+On 4 October 2022, at Palazzo delle Esposizioni, the FS Group organised the first edition of the Sustainability Day, on the opening day of the Sustainable Development Festival 2022 by promoted Asvis (Italian Sustainable Development Alliance).
+The event was opportunity for an exchange of views between FS Board and Managers and stakeholders from academia, authorities and civil society, with the aim of gathering useful suggestions, remarks and reflections for dealing with rapidly evolving scenarios.

-event centred around three topics: energy transition infrastructure, urban redevelopment and regeneration.
+After an introduction to the Group's Strategic Plan, the event centred around three topics: energy transition of logistics and transport, sustainable development of infrastructure, urban redevelopment and regeneration.